 This page describes how Virtual Private Cloud (VPC) networks can access VLAN attachments for Dedicated Interconnect or Partner Interconnect that are located in a different VPC network.
-This functionality is supported by Shared VPC or VPC Network Peering.
+Both Shared VPC and VPC Network Peering support this functionality.

-- To use a Dedicated Interconnect connection with VPC networks in different projects, see Using Dedicated Interconnect connections in other projects.
+- Use Dedicated Interconnect connections with VPC networks in different projects

 Using Cloud Interconnect with Shared VPC

-You can use Shared VPC to share your VLAN attachment in a project with other VPC networks.
-Choosing Shared VPC is preferable if you need to create many projects and would like to prevent individual project owners from managing their connectivity back to your on-premises network.
+To share your VLAN attachment in a project with other VPC networks, you can use Shared VPC.
+Using Shared VPC is preferable if you need to create many projects and would like to prevent individual project owners from managing their connectivity back to your on-premises network.

-In this scenario, the host project contains a common Shared VPC network usable by VMs in service projects.
-Because VMs in the service projects use this network, Service Project Admins don't need to create other VLAN attachments or Cloud Routers in the service projects.
+In this scenario, the host project contains a common Shared VPC network that VMs in service projects can use.
+Because VMs in service projects use this network, Service Project Admins don't need to create other VLAN attachments or Cloud Routers in the service projects.

-In this scenario, you must create VLAN attachments and Cloud Routers for a Cloud Interconnect connection only in the Shared VPC host project.
+You must create VLAN attachments and Cloud Routers for an Interconnect connection only in the Shared VPC host project.
 The combination of a VLAN attachment and its associated Cloud Router are unique to a given Shared VPC network.